Weihrauch HW77K Review

 The above range of HW77K air rifles is available at the time of writing this.

-To do a full HW77K review is not possible in one article so I have taken the liberty of putting further information such as break-down images of the air rifles, weights, sizes, Vortek tuning, performance and accessories, spread over the remaining 3 articles.
+To do a full HW77K review is not possible in one article so I have taken the liberty of putting further information such as break-down images of the springers, weights, sizes, Vortek tuning, performance and accessories, spread over the remaining 3 articles.

-So, while you are researching HW77K air rifle, do not stop on this article as there is more information in the other articles that applies equally to the Weihrauch HW77K in .177 calibre as it does in the other calibres.
+So, while you are researching HW77K air rifle, do not stop on this article as there is more information in the other articles that applies equally to this Weihrauch air rifle in .177 calibre as it does in the other calibres.